ergest/sql_patterns/Book/chap6.md

 # Chapter 7: Query Robustness
+In this chapter we're going to talk about

 ### Defensive Programming Patterns
 From NULLs, to missing data, duplicate rows and random values, real world data is messy.
 A well-written query is robust enough to handle many of these cases without crashing or giving inaccurate results.